 truss, n.
 A collection of timbers or members forming one of the principal supports, as of a roof or bridge, and framed together so as to give mutual support and prevent distortion, as by the forces of gravity and wind loads.

-Trusses, whether structural or decorative, are usually named in one of five ways: 1. from the construction in which they are used; as in, roof truss or bridge truss, etc.; 2. from their form; as in, lenticular truss, etc.; 3. from their resemblance to certain objects; as in, scissors truss, etc.; 4. from some prominent feature in their construction; as in, king post truss, hammer beam truss, etc.; 5. from the person by whom they were in invented; as in, Howe truss, etc. (adapted from the Funk & Wagnalls Company 1943 Standard Dictionary of the English Language)
+Wood trusses, whether structural or decorative, are usually named in one of five ways: 1. from the construction in which they are used; as in, roof truss or bridge truss, etc.; 2. from their form; as in, lenticular truss, etc.; 3. from their resemblance to certain objects; as in, scissors truss, etc.; 4. from some prominent feature in their construction; as in, king post truss, hammer beam truss, etc.; 5. from the person by whom they were in invented; as in, Howe truss, etc. (adapted from the Funk & Wagnalls Company 1943 Standard Dictionary of the English Language)

 The king post truss with struts is popular, timeless, very strong, and an elegantly simple truss design.
 This style can be embellished with radius cuts on the struts and a through tenon at the base of the king post (as pictured above).
 This truss is very adaptable with regard to desired span and roof pitch.

 The king post truss with struts & queen posts is based on the popular king post truss design, but with the addition of two queen posts (pictured above).
-This truss is also very strong, and adaptable with regard to desired span and roof pitch.
-This arrangement is particularly good for longer truss spans (in excess of 24’ feet).
+This timber truss is also very strong, and adaptable with regard to desired span and roof pitch.
+This arrangement is particularly good for longer timber frame truss spans (in excess of 24’ feet).

-The king post truss with extra bolsters builds on a favorite timber frame truss design with two added bolsters on the underside of the bottom horizontal chord for a heftier look.
+The king post truss with extra bolsters builds on a favorite timber truss design with two added bolsters on the underside of the bottom horizontal chord for a heftier look.
 These mirror image pieces added to the underside of the bottom chord can provide a stepped transition to the vertical wall plane.
 The bolsters can have a wide variety of decorative profiles cut into their visible ends.
 Twin metal straps can also be banded around both the bolster and the bottom chord for a craftsman detail.

 An arch chord king post truss is another variation on the classic king post style, this time with an arched lower chord.
 This design adds a curvilinear element into the ceiling space instead of the standard horizontal timber, raising the structure somewhat and giving some extra volume below.
 Some of our clients have pointed out how the curves in this timber frame truss soften the lines and convey a natural aesthetic (after all, there are very few straight lines in nature).
 The radius cut for the arch should be shallow in order to be cut out of solid sawn timber.
 However, more semi-circular arches can be accommodated by using a grain matched glue laminated arch material (this is considerably more expensive than solid sawn timber).